Last updated on November 11th, 2024 at 10:48 am

 Saying Galway is my favorite place might be the biggest understatement I’ve ever made.
 Ever since I first stepped foot on the cobblestones of Quay Street, I’ve felt at home in Galway.
-I’ve returned to this bustling Irish city about five times now, and each visit gets better and better.
+I’ve returned to this bustling Irish city about six times now, and each visit gets better and better.
 I love visiting my favorite pubs, listening to the buskers, finding new cafes, and even exploring further from Galway city center into the surrounding landscape in Galway County.
 This Galway travel guide contains all your favorite things to do in Galway and the best tips for visiting this vibrant city.

 This post contains affiliate links, which means that, at no additional cost to you, I will earn a tiny bit of income if you decide to make a purchase or booking.